awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

    The **Configure Advanced Settings** page appears\.

-1. On the **Configure advanced settings** page, provide the information for your DB instance as shown in the following table:
+1. On the **Configure advanced settings** page, provide the information for your DB instance as shown in the following table\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.Oracle.html)